An image of a puddle with brown and yellow leaves

 Benefits of Sewage Treatment Plants

-A sewage treatment plant is robust and extremely effective, offering many benefits over other methods of sewage treatment and disposal such as cesspits and septic tanks:
+A sewage treatment plant is robust and extremely effective, offering many benefits over other methods of treatment and disposal:

 • Sewage in a plant is treated to a safe level